hvelesaca/AINet/README.md

 ## CODE
 Code for training and testing available at Kaggle: https://www.kaggle.com/code/hvelesaca/ainet

-The more qualitative mask results of AINet on Cotton Bollworm, Mango, and three benchmarks (CAMO, NC4K, COD10K) datasets have already been stored in Kaggle.
+The more qualitative mask results of AINet on Cotton Bollworm, Mango, and three benchmarks (CAMO, NC4K, COD10K) datasets are available in the folder [results](results).

 The pretrained model is stored in Kaggle.
 After downloading, please put it in the pretrained_pvt folder.